Shell's Arctic return faces hurdle at Seattle port

 Shell is hoping to return to Arctic oil and gas exploration for the first time since 2012, although the U.S. Interior Department has not issued its full blessing yet.
 During Shell's accident prone drilling season that year, the Coast Guard had to evacuate crew from an enormous oil rig that eventually grounded and wound up being scrapped.

-While the port is expected to eventually get the permit, a spokesman for Mayor Murray said the process was likely to take weeks.
+While the port is expected to eventually get the permit, the process could take weeks or months and delay Shell's Arctic drilling this year, The Seattle Times reported on Monday.

 While the price of oil has fallen over the last year, the Arctic is coveted by energy companies for its long term potential.
 The Arctic is estimated to contain about 20 percent of the world's undiscovered oil with some 34 million barrels of oil in U.S. waters alone.